The entrance fee is $6 per person age 16 and older (age 15 and younger are free).

 For more information on trails in the park, visit our hiking page.

 Ranger programs are available upon request.
-To see the available Ranger programs, visit our upcoming events & calendar page.
+For regularly scheduled Ranger programs, visit our upcoming events & calendar page.

 - Be prepared!
 Students should wear sturdy shoes and be prepared for wind, rain, snow and temperatures 30 Degrees cooler than the Cedar City area.
 Also keep in mind the sun's UV rays are more intense at higher elevations.
 Remember to wear your sunscreen.
 Bring rain gear on cloudy days.
 Each child should carry a water bottle if you plan to hike within the Monument.